bitst0rm-pub/Formatter/README.md

 **Limitations:**

-- Text-to-Image: Third-party plugins often rely on a headless browser to render images, making the process time-consuming.
+- Text-to-Image: Third-party plugins often rely on a headless browser to render images, making the process very time-consuming.
 Consequently:

   - `"dir_format"` will not be implemented or is disabled.
   - `"new_file_on_format"` will not be implemented or is disabled.